-- Prestigious Peers: The diverse Fellows chosen from throughout Arizona each year for Flinn-Brown are recognized broadly as strong leaders ready to go further.
+- Accomplished Peers: The diverse Fellows chosen from throughout Arizona each year for Flinn-Brown are recognized broadly as strong leaders ready to go further.

-- Rich Experience: The Fellowship begins with twelve full-day Academy sessions on Fridays and Saturdays, with supplementary readings tied to seminar topics, and participation in the annual Flinn-Brown Convention.
+- Rich Experience: The Fellowship includes an Orientation Lunch, the annual Flinn-Brown Convention, and 12 additional full-day Academy sessions on Thursdays and Fridays, with supplementary readings tied to seminar topics.

 - Tuition-free: There is no cost to participate in the Flinn-Brown Fellowship.
 Mileage reimbursement and hotel accommodations are provided for participants outside of Maricopa County.
 Meals and supplies for seminar days are provided.